jaybakky2013/Convolutional-Autoencoder/README.md

 It has been applied in different application areas such as dimensionality reduction, reconstructing corrupted data, compact representations of images, Latent space clustering and generative models learning.

-In this work, we performed two types of Simple Autoencoder (SAE) and Convolutional Autoencoder (SAE)
+In this work, we performed two types of Autoencoder :
+  Simple Autoencoder (SAE) and Convolutional Autoencoder (SAE)